Samkth123/KTH-md/Negotiations/Assignment 3 - The Tactical Utilization of Cognitive Biases in Negotiations.md

 The following tactic utilizes the fact that, due to loss aversion, people put a higher value on an object that they own than on an identical one which they do not

+The "cheap concession" tactic capitalizes on the psychological principle known as the **endowment effect**.
+This effect suggests that people tend to **assign more value** to things simply because they **own** them, compared to identical items they **don't own**.
+Loss aversion, a related concept, means that people prefer avoiding losses more than acquiring equivalent gains.

 The cheap concession: Make early concessions which only include items of low personal value.